Hardhat-Enterprises/AppAttack-automation-tool/appAttack_tools/parsers/README.txt

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-wapiti_parser.py
+5. wapiti_parser.py
-This file is a parser for Wapiti - a tool that scans websites for security problems by acting like a hacker.
+    - This file is a parser for Wapiti, a tool that scans websites for security problems by acting like a hacker.
 Wapiti is like a digital burglar who tries to break into a website by testing all the ways a real hacker might attack.

-What makes Wapiti different?
+    - What makes Wapiti different?
-Unlike other scanners that just look for obvious problems, Wapiti actually tries to exploit (take advantage of) weaknesses to see if they're real.
-It tests for things like:

-    XSS (Cross-Site Scripting) - Can a hacker inject bad code into your website?

-    SQL Injection - Can a hacker trick your database?

-    File inclusion - Can a hacker force your website to show secret files?
+    - Unlike other scanners that just look for obvious problems, Wapiti actually tries to exploit (take advantage of) weaknesses to see if they're real.
+It tests for things like: a.)
+XSS (Cross-Site Scripting): Can a hacker inject bad code into your website? b.)
+SQL Injection: Can a hacker trick your database? c.)
+File inclusion: Can a hacker force your website to show secret files?

-What this parser does:
+    - What this parser does:

-    Takes the messy output from a Wapiti scan

-    Finds the website that was scanned (the target URL)

-    Finds each type of vulnerability tested (like "XSS vulnerabilities" or "SQL Injection vulnerabilities")

-    Extracts the specific problems found under each type

-    Creates a question asking an AI to explain what the vulnerabilities mean and how to fix them
+            a.)
+Takes the messy output from a Wapiti scan. b.)
+Finds the website that was scanned (the target URL). c.)
+Finds each type of vulnerability tested (like "XSS vulnerabilities" or "SQL Injection vulnerabilities"). d.)
+Extracts the specific problems found under each type. e.)
+Creates a question asking an AI to explain what the vulnerabilities mean and how to fix them.

-Think of it like a medical report translator - Wapiti is like a full body scan that finds "here's a problem with your heart, here's a problem with your lungs," and this parser organizes those findings and asks a doctor (the AI) to explain them in plain English.